 Protects itself from the risks of a data breach

-General guidelines for committee members and group conveners
+General guidelines for committee members

-The only people able to access data covered by this policy should be those who need to communicate with or provide a service to the _____________________ U3A members.
+The only people able to access data covered by this policy should be those who need to communicate with or provide a service to the Loch Leven Curling Club members.

-______________ U3A will provide induction training to committee members and group conveners to help them understand their responsibilities when handling data.

-Committee Members and group conveners should keep all data secure, by taking sensible precautions and following the guidelines below.
+Committee Members should keep all data secure, by taking sensible precautions and following the guidelines below.

 Strong passwords must be used and they should never be shared.

-Data should not be shared outside of the U3A unless with prior consent and/or for specific and agreed reasons.
-Examples would include Gift Aid information provided to HMRC or information provided to the distribution company for the Trust publications.
+Data should not be shared outside of Loch Leven Curling Club unless with prior consent and/or for specific and agreed reasons.
+Examples would include information provided to Scottish Curling for their membership arrangements.

 Member information should be refreshed periodically to ensure accuracy, via the membership renewal process or when policy is changed.

-Additional support will be support from the Third Age Trust where uncertainties or incidents regarding data protection arise.

 Data protection principles

 The General Data Protection Regulation identifies key data protection principles: